The Dying Art of Cover Letters: How to Write a Cover Letter + Examples

 Paragraph 5: A brief conclusion of about one to two sentences, thanking the reader for considering your application.

-Here is an example of what a traditional cover letter could look like:
+Here is an example of what a traditional cover letter could look like with the cover letter formatting:

 TraditionalCLExample